-James G. Rauch was one of the earliest persons in Slatington to operate a motor car when in April 1910 he bought his first car, a Thomas Flyer automobile.
+James G. Rauch was one of the earliest persons in Slatington to operate a motor car.
+In April 1910 he bought his first car, a Thomas Flyer automobile.
 The Flyer was manufactured by the E. R. Thomas Motor Company of Buffalo, NY.
 It was a rather short-lived company that lasted from about 1900 to 1919.

 1910 Thomas flyer; image credit Wikimedia